mlingo08/Minna-Lingo-Portfolio/final-project-part-one.md

 The audience for this project will be the film studios and the Broadway community.
 This project will encourage growth and investment into these productions.

-As a reader, I want film and musical audiences to understand the value of musical films so that I can encourage the growth and investment of this relationship.
+As an entertainment management student, I want film and musical audiences to understand the value of musical films so that I can encourage the growth and investment of this relationship.
 I can do this by providing data to support the financial and critical success of this story.

 # Outline